mikemalam/owa-backup/README.md

 ## Getting Started

-You need Linux and Python3 installed.
-It should be easy to run it on OS X or Widnows.
+You Python3 installed.It has been tested on Linux and OS X but should be easy to run on Windows.
-You will also need to install all the libraries used.
+You will also need to install all the libraries used (pip3 install or pip install xxx).
 You can see the list à the beginning of the script.
-You will also need Firefox.
+You will also need Firefox, GeckoDriver and wkhtmltopdf programs.

 ## Author